 Kate McCulley from Adventurous Kate has been in the travel blog game for a long time.
 Undeniably, her blog is great for female travelers looking to travel solo or more adventurously.
 She has tons of great posts on a wide variety of topics & destinations and many humorous tales.

 Nomadic Matt by Matt Kepnes is very popular and well-known travel blog.
 This blog has a wealth of great information including tried and true travel tips, case studies, costings, and interviews with travel experts.
 Find out more about Madagascar!
 Including him on our top travel blogs 2017 list was not even a question!

 The Budget-Minded Traveler

 Jackie Nourse is the creator of The Budget-Minded Traveler and has been traveling for almost half of her life!
-Her blog is full of tips and tricks how to travel on a budget.
+Her blog is full of tips and tricks on how to travel on a budget.
 She certainly tries to inspire everyone to travel more, especially those who believe they can’t afford to.

 Matt Karsten from Expert Vagabond is dedicated to sharing his crazy adventures around the world.
 He is now based in the US after a seven-year stint of nomadic traveling with little planning involved.
 As a result, his blog is full of interesting and adventurous experiences, and tips on traveling and photography.
 We couldn’t go past him when making our list of top travel blogs 2017.

 The Blonde Abroad